OhMyCrab/Portswigger_omc/sqlinjection.md

-### SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+### 1.SQL injection vulnerability in WHERE clause allowing retrieval of hidden data

 - Mô tả: